ORelio/Spotlight-Downloader/README-En.txt

   a few updates without Internet access, and oldest images are deleted from the cache.

 update-lockscreen
+  Same as update-wallpaper but defines lockscreen image for the current user.

+update-lockscreen-all-users
-  Same as update-wallpaper but defines images as system-wide lockscreen If run as administrator under Enterprise or Education editions, it can also update the global lockscreen image by taking advantage of the group policy feature.
+  Same as update-wallpaper but defines images as system-wide lockscreen.
+  Requires Admin privileges and relies on Intune policy, which is not supported on the Home edition.

 restore-lockscreen
-  This script restores the default lockscreen image.
+  This script restores the default system-wide lockscreen image.
-  If launched as administrator, it also removes policies set for the global lock screen.
+  This will unlock user lockscreen settings locked by the Intune policy set by some other scripts above.

 generate-manual
   This script saves usage info as a text file for your convenience,